ibm-cloud-docs/Backup/restore-SQLDB.md

 1. On the navigation bar, click Computers.
 A grid lists available computers.
 2. Find the server with the SQL Server database backup that you want to restore, and expand its view by clicking the row for the computer.
 3. Click the Jobs tab.
 4. Find the job with the database that you want to restore.
-In the job’s Select Action menu, click Restore.
+In the job’s Select Action menu, click **Restore**.
-5. In the Choose how to restore dialog box, select Restore database to an SQL Server instance.
+5. In the Choose how to restore dialog box, select **Restore database to an SQL Server instance**.
 6. In the Instance list, click the SQL Server instance where you want to restore the database.
 7. Connect to the instance by using one of the following methods.
    - To connect to the instance by using a Windows&reg; administrator account, select Windows&reg; authentication.
 Enter the username, password, and domain in the appropriate fields.